Top 5 Companies to Remove Data From the Internet & Data Brokers

 1) How many data broker sites does the company cover?

-There are approximately hundreds of data brokers around the world.
+There are thousands of data brokers around the world.
 These companies are responsible for collecting and distributing your personal information far and wide on the internet, jeopardizing both your privacy and security.

 If you want to remove your personal information from the internet, you’ll have to opt out from as many data brokers as possible.